-In the event the Video Review Operations reviews a play, and a goal is awarded even though play went for any period of time, the Official Scorekeeper records the goal and any assists at the time the goal was scored.
-If they are unsure, they must check with the Video Review Operations.
+In the event the Video Review Consultant reviews a play, and a goal is awarded even though play went for any period of time, the Official Scorekeeper shall record the goal and any assists at the time the goal was scored.
+If they are unsure, they must check with the Video Review Consultant.
 The Timekeeper must also be informed in order to adjust the clock and the penalty clocks accordingly.

-A goal is awarded to the last Player on the scoring Team to touch the puck prior to the puck entering the net.
+A goal is awarded to the last Player on the scoring team to touch the puck prior to the puck entering the net.

-$\rightarrow$ Rule 78 - Goals.
+→ Rule 78 - Goals.